BitFi-Labs/BitFi-gitbook/faq.md

 ## **What is Epoch & Ratio?**

-An Epoch is the minimum timeframe between bfBTC exchange rate updates, which is currently 24 hours.
-The bfBTC ratio updates with each new Epoch.
-The Ratio indicates how much BTC you can receive for 1 bfBTC during the current Epoch.
+An Epoch is the minimum timeframe between exchange rate updates.
+For bfBTC, the ratio is updated each Epoch to reflect BTC strategy performance; the Ratio indicates how much BTC you can receive for 1 bfBTC in that Epoch.
+For bfUSD, Horizon and Pulsar vault ratios are also updated on an epoch basis, defining how many bfUSD each share is worth when staking or unstaking.